Alessio2704/monte-carlo-simulator/README.md

 - **✨ Simple & Intuitive Language:** Models are defined in **ValuaScript (`.vs`)**, a clean, declarative language designed specifically for finance.
 - **🚀 High-Performance Backend:** A core engine written in modern C++17, fully multithreaded to leverage all available CPU cores for maximum simulation speed.
-- **🐍 Smart Python Compiler**: A robust compiler, vsc, transpiles ValuaScript into a JSON recipe, providing clear, semantic error-checking before execution
+- **🐍 Smart Python Compiler:** A robust compiler, `vsc`, transpiles ValuaScript into a JSON recipe, providing clear, semantic error-checking before execution.
-- **🎲 Integrated Monte Carlo Simulation:** Natively supports a rich library of statistical distributions (`Normal`, `Pert`, `Lognormal`, etc.) for any input variable.
+- **🎲 Integrated Monte Carlo Simulation:** Natively supports a rich library of statistical distributions (`Normal`, `Pert`, `Lognormal`, etc.) with fully dynamic parameters.
 - **📈 Time-Series Aware:** Built from the ground up to handle multi-year forecasts, with operations for growth series, NPV, and element-wise vector math.
 - **🛡️ Robust & Tested:** Comprehensive unit test suite built using GoogleTest, ensuring the correctness of all C++ engine features.